IBM/merlin-docs/docs/guides/overview/sandbox.md

 # Merlin Test Drive

-It is now possible to try Merlin (and all components) for a limited timeframe,  leveraging the new Merlin Test Drive environment.
+It is now possible to try Merlin (and all components) for a limited timeframe.
+Please reach out to your Seller to be nominated for participation.

 The Merlin Test Drive environment provides access to: